LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     * Issue 38824: Allow users to go to the first and last page in a grid and see current page number and total page count
     * Issue 39367: Disabled button tool tip on grid doesn't hide for disabled button
     * Issue 39405: Paging too far can result in no data
+    * Issue 39420: Setting url pageSize to negative number results in all data being shown

 ### version 0.13.0
 *Released*: 14 January 2020